krwenholz/krwenholz.github.io/_posts/2012-07-16-microsofts-gimmick.md

 {% include JB/setup %}

-Some friends and I were buying a game on XBox Live the other day ("Dungeon Defenders", whichi is awesome) when we noticed a strange thing about the pricing scheme for adding points.
+Some friends and I were buying a game on XBox Live the other day ("Dungeon Defenders", which is awesome) when we noticed a strange thing about the pricing scheme for adding points.
 Get 1600 points for only $19.99.
 But!
 You can get 400 points for only $4.99.